zhandos717/doc/en/components/action-button.md

 ### URL query parameters

-You can include the parameters of the current URL request (e.g., `?param=value`) in the request:
+You can include the current request URL parameters (e.g., `?param=value`) in the request:

 ```php
 ->withQueryParams()
 ```

 <a name="fill"></a>
-## Filling with data
+## Data filling

-When working with `ModelResource`, action buttons `ActionButton` are usually automatically filled with the necessary data.
+When working with `ModelResource`, the action buttons `ActionButton` are usually automatically filled with the necessary data.
 This process happens "under the hood" using the `setData` method.
-Let's take a closer look at this mechanism.
+Let’s examine this mechanism in more detail.

 ```php
 ActionButton::make('Button')->setData(?DataWrapperContract $data = null)
 ```

 > [!NOTE]
-> Read more about DataWrapperContract in the [TypeCasts](/docs/{{version}}/advanced/type-casts) section.
+> For more information about DataWrapperContract, read the [TypeCasts](/docs/{{version}}/advanced/type-casts) section.

 Methods with callbacks before and after filling the button are also available.